 The website is automated using scripts which rely on standardized filenaming conventions to create the web pages.
 Additionally, following the conventions makes it easier for people downloading a file to identify it.
 Filenames should contain exactly one dot (period), used to separate the filename from the 3-character extension indicating the content-type of the file (e.g., pdf for Adobe PDF documents).

-It is critical that filenames do not include spaces, hash signs, or other unusual characters.
+It is critical that filenames do not include spaces, underscores, hash signs, or other unusual characters.
 Please use only alphanumeric characters, hyphens and exactly one period.